AdrianoDee/adrianodee.github.io/WorkingOnRecas.md

 ```bash
 ssh -N -f -L localhost:2812:localhost:8000 hpc-gpu-1-4-1
 ```

+N.B to do this you will need to have established the correct key pairing between the front end and the cluster machines (basically with itself).
+See [this article](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) to do that.

-In this case since the frontend is quite crowded try to use an unique numeber (e.g. your birthday as I did here).
+In this case since the frontend is quite crowded try to use an unique numeber.
 If the port is not free ssh will warn you and you will have to change it.
 This step is needed since the machines on the HPC are not reacheable directly but only through the ui02/ui03 bastions.

 Last step.
 On you local machine open a terminal and open a tunnel to the frontend
 ```bash